benscott/benscott.github.io/_posts/portfolio/2012-04-01-scratchpads.markdown

 A drupal-based open science and virtual research platform.

-Based at the Natural History Museum, scratchpads allow scientists around the world to collaborate on and share their taxonomic research.
+Based at the Natural History Museum, scratchpads allow scientists around the world to collaborate and share their taxonomic research.